 Custom SSL allows you to install your own SSL certificate using a shared IP address and SNI.
 This option will allow you to install your own SSL Certificate, Private Key, and CA/Chain-Bundle.

-SNI is widely supported in modern browsers, but can potentially cause compatibility issues with old browser versions and some mobile devices (IE6 on Windows XP or older).
+SNI is widely supported in modern browsers but has some compatibility issues with old browser versions and some mobile devices (IE6 on Windows XP or older).